 The USPTO trademark database isn’t that hard to use if you’re only looking up words.
 When you are researching potential names and slogans, make sure you look up various spellings of the word(s) and watch out for the word you want in other languages.
 It’s a good idea to verify with a trademark that the name or slogan you want as your trademark is available.
 You don’t want to invest a lot of time, money, and energy in creating a brand that you can’t have.
 I’ve worked with too many companies who have had to rebrand their company or a product because they got a cease and desist letter from someone who had registered the name.

 I also made a video about the importance of checking the USPTO database when selecting a brand.

-If you want to chat more about trademarks and copyrights, connect with me on Twitter, Facebook, YouTube, LinkedIn, or you can email me.
+I’m also a huge advocate of registering the trademark in your blog because if someone else takes your name, it can essentially shut down your site.
+If you want to chat more about trademarks, feel free to connect with me on Twitter, Facebook, YouTube, LinkedIn, or you can email me.
 You can also subscribe to the Carter Law Firm monthly newsletter.

 Please visit my homepage for more information about Carter Law Firm.